Automated Wastewater pH Treatment System Case Study | LibertyCES

 To mitigate the risk of vessel failure and protect the surrounding environment, the holding tank is placed within a double containment setup.
 This secondary containment system ensures that even in the event of a tank rupture or seal failure, no acidic material escapes to the environment or drainage system.

-A Prominent radar unit is installed on the tank to provide continuous, non-contact level monitoring.
-This radar unit tracks the liquid level in real time and dictates precisely when the system transitions from containment to active treatment — triggering the transfer pump automatically at a preset level of approximately 115 inches.
+A Prominent radar unit is installed on the tank to provide continuous, non-contact level monitoring — tracking the liquid level in real time and dictating precisely when the system transitions from containment to active treatment, triggering the transfer pump automatically at a preset level of approximately 115 inches.

 Stage 1 — FOG Tank Technical Reference